oleander/remap/README.md

 Mapper.call({ key2: "value2" }) # ="value2"
 ```

-If none if the rules succeeds, the mapper raises an exception or invokes the passed block.
+If none of the rules succeeds, the mapper invokes the error block.

 ``` ruby
 Mapper.call({ nope: "value" }) do |failure|